monstermuffin/muffins-awesome-nas-stack/README.md

 * Understand what this role does and how it configures all the bits of software it uses.
 * A device (ideally running MacOS/Linux) with Ansible.
 * A machine that you will be using as a NAS with multiple drives (minimum 3).
-  * Disk(s) for parity that is/are larger or as large as your largest data disk.
+  * Disk(s) for parity that is/are larger or as large as your largest data disk, for most setups, see note below.

+> [!NOTE]
+>As of v0.92 multiple smaller parity disks can be used.
+This works by having multiple parity files on the smaller disks.
+So you may use 2x 8TB parity disks when using 16TB data disks, for example.
+Be aware that this means your parity/'backup' is now dependent on multiple disks being available.
+This **is not** the same as having 2 parity disks configured.

 ## Clone